nfps-dev/nfp-examples/MODULES.md

 ## Dynamic Imports

 To load a module into the app from a script, the module's source code needs to be downloaded from the chain and appended to the document as a `<script>` element.
-This retrieval happens by querying the NFP's smart contract for the corresponding package file.
+Under the hood, this retrieval happens by querying the NFP's smart contract for the corresponding package file.

 ```ts
 /* applibs/src/baz/main.ts */